 This type of stuff is critical for late-game situations when a player is running out of gas, and they must be able to push through mentally and execute a play or get a stop on defense.
 Many games are won and lost because of mental toughness or the lack of it.
 Tough-minded basketball players can do what needs to be done regardless of fatigue.

 Conditioning basketball drills also do a great job of maximizing gym time.
-With traditional conditioning, you are spending time running sprints or doing some form of conditioning without a basketball in your hands.
+With traditional conditioning, you are spending time running sprints, running the mile, or doing some form of conditioning without a basketball in your hands.
 However, with basketball conditioning drills, you are working on different skills like ball-handling, rebounding, etc., while also improving conditioning.
 It keeps the basketball player(s) engaged both physically and mentally while improving both skills and conditioning.